A man with glasses and short brown hair standing in a garden with green bushes and orange fruits.

 Julianne Guinasso, LMFT

 As a therapist, I understand what it's like when you've spent so long putting others first that you've lost touch with who you are underneath.
-You might be exhausted in a way sleep can't fix.
-You scan others' emotions constantly while losing track of your own.
-You wonder if there's still a "you" beneath all that adapting.
+You might be exhausted in a way sleep can't fix, scanning others' emotions while losing track of your own, wondering if there's still a "you" beneath all that adapting.

 I work with people navigating grief and loss, those who identify as neurodivergent, and anyone experiencing burnout, anxiety, depression, or life transitions.

-Outside of the therapy room, I find joy in being in nature, spending quality time with my community, engaging in social advocacy, exploring spiritual practices and wisdom traditions, making playlists and dancing, and reading.
+Outside the therapy room, I find joy in nature, community, social advocacy, spiritual practices and wisdom traditions, dancing, making playlists, and reading.

 All adult individuals, ethnicities, cultural backgrounds, and sexual/gender identities are welcomed.